Dark Days (Coal Chamber album): Background and production

 Coal Chamber began recording Dark Days with producer Ross Hogarth at Rumbo Recorders on May 29, 2001.
 The band finished recording bass and drum tracks by mid-June 2001, after which guitars and vocals were recorded.
-The album was mostly completed on September 18, 2001, with Dez Farara going into the studio to re-record his vocals on September 21, 2001.
+The album was mostly completed on September 18, 2001, with Dez Fafara going into the studio to re-record his vocals on September 21, 2001.
 Bassist Rayna Foss-Rose left the band after this album was recorded; she was replaced by Nadja Peulen, who had already previously replaced her for Coal Chamber's tours in 1999 during Rayna's pregnancy.
 This was the last studio album from Coal Chamber before they disbanded due to personal differences.

 Composition

 Dark Days is often regarded as the band's most aggressive and heaviest album; while past Coal Chamber albums had softer songs scattered throughout them, Dark Days stays mostly aggressive all the way through.
 Dark Days mostly combines the styles from the band's debut album with their second album Chamber Music, mixing the nu metal elements with the gothic metal elements from Chamber Music.
 Dark Days received mixed reviews from music critics but was more popular with fans.